Allegheny-ComputerScience-302-S2022/cmpsc-302-week-6-front-vs-backend-solution/README.md

 #### Functionality

-(Note: all functionality should be dictated by the `scripts/ui.js` file.)

-* Game "activates" when `Start` button clicked
-  * This should convert the "Press Start to Play" text to a "Points: ##" display (where `##` is the varying number of points
-* The game should generate random patterns that increase by 1 additional step after each "successful" round
-  * Here, "successful" means that a player achieved the demonstrated pattern in the given amount of time
-* The player's turn "fails" if they take more than `5 * level` seconds to enter any one part of the pattern
-  * `level` should be taken to mean the number of steps in the pattern
-* On each successfuly turn, a player's score should increase by `1`
-* If a player fails to complete the pattern, the start button should turn a "Game Over" button, and the game should stop.

 ## Making a GitHub Pages page

 This assignment also requires you to make your work available via GitHub Pages.
 For a primer on where to find it